archcoding-books/papers/storage/bigtable/bigtable.md

 Given the unusual interface to Bigtable, an interest-ing question is how difficult it has been for our users toadapt to using it.
 New users are sometimes uncertain ofhow to best use the Bigtable interface, particularly if theyare accustomed to using relational databases that supportgeneral-purpose transactions.
 Nevertheless, the fact thatmany Google products successfully use Bigtable demon-strates that our design works well in practice.

-We are in the process of implementing several addi-tional Bigtable features, such as support for secondaryindices and infrastructure for building cross-data-centerreplicated Bigtables with multiple master replicas.
+We are in the process of implementing several additional Bigtable features, such as support for secondaryindices and infrastructure for building cross-data-centerreplicated Bigtables with multiple master replicas.
 Wehave also begun deploying Bigtable as a service to prod-uct groups, so that individual groups do not need to main-tain their own clusters.
 As our service clusters scale,we will need to deal with more resource-sharing issueswithin Bigtable itself [3, 5].

 Finally, we have found that there are significant ad-vantages to building our own storage solution at Google.We have gotten a substantial amount of flexibility fromdesigning our own data model for Bigtable.